apesoda/sirenus/README.md

 ## Acknowledgements
 This project makes use of the following free (as in speech and beer) content:
 - **Boing 2** by magnuswaker: https://freesound.org/s/540790/ License: Creative Commons 0
-- **Github icon** by Lucide: https://lucide.dev/icons/github  License: ISC
+- **Icons** by Lucide: https://lucide.dev/icons/github  License: ISC
 - **Inter** by RSMS: https://github.com/rsms/inter.git License: OFL